chinmayapalo/Prudential-WeatherApp/README.md

 Maven 3.5.2

 If you are using Windows OS then set environment variable PROPERTY_NAME = Root directory of Project interface. (ex : PROPERTY_NAME : D:\weatherapp )

+We are configuring PROPERTY_NAME variable into a java property for accessing different configuration file path during run time.

+For MAC / Linux OS user No need to set any environment variable.

 # Installing